 “The difficulty of making outpatient blood pressure control the gold standard for the diagnosis of hypertension requires concentrated education against the inherent stubbornness of most doctors,” Mintz said.
 “Many doctors are balking at the expense of an outpatient blood pressure monitor, which varies between $1,500 to $3,000 depending on the form of monitoring.
 The unwillingness to buy an outpatient blood pressure monitor often has to do with the minimal insurance cover for this operation.

-Egan said that knowing their blood pressure numbers is crucial for people to get a reading at least once a year.
-They should also be aware of which category of blood pressure may fall into either oral, elevated, stage 1 hypertension, or stage 2 hypertension.
-From there, it’s crucial to follow up with a doctor and decide what lifestyle changes or drugs might be required and control your blood pressure.
+Egan said that knowing their blood pressure numbers is crucial for getting a reading at least once a year.
+They should also know which blood pressure category may fall into oral, elevated, stage 1 hypertension, or stage 2 hypertension.
+From there, it’s crucial to follow up with a doctor, decide what lifestyle changes or drugs might be required, and control your blood pressure.

 “Training in self-monitored blood pressure, including documenting values and relaying those to the healthcare team, is helpful for many patients in maintaining regulation of blood pressure,” Egan said.

-Egan also states that a national campaign, known as Target: BP, was initiated by the American Heart Association ( AHA) and the American Medical Association (AMA), which aims to help medical professionals around the country increase blood pressure control rates.
+Egan also states that the American Heart Association ( AHA) and the American Medical Association (AMA) initiated a national campaign, Target: BP, to help medical professionals around the country increase blood pressure control rates.
 He said healthcare professionals can also use programs that have proven themselves to enhance blood pressure control.

 “Target: BP and the MAP BP initiative are working with the AMA and AHA to increase national hypertension control rates and boost equity in blood pressure management and cardiovascular outcomes,” Egan noted.